shekharsxn35/SamplePrograms/README.md

-# This small programs is usefull for studies
+# This repository contains small programs which are useful for studies and interviews.